buvis/docs/src/catalogue/onedrive.md

 ## Description

-A free Microsoft OneDrive Client which supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint
+A free Microsoft OneDrive Client which supports OneDrive Personal, OneDrive for Business, OneDrive for Office365, and SharePoint.

 ## k8 at home search